mirari/vue-fullscreen/README.md

 Use `.sync` to synchronize the parent's value.
 You can change it to toggle fullscreen mode too.

-**Caution:** Changing it may not work in Firefox, because it has stricter constraints with async operation.
+**Caution:** Changing it may not work in Firefox and IE11, it may be that they handle async operation specially.
-But you can try to add `babel-polyfill` to the `vendor` in `webpack` like this:
+But in Firefox you can try to add `babel-polyfill` to the `vendor` in `webpack` like this:
 ```javascript
 module.exports = {
   entry: {